nataliesstewart/nataliesstewart.github.io/index.md

 	</li>
     <li>
         An incomplete draft of the paper <a style="color:#DEB0FF;" href="/files/dunn.pdf">Homotopical additivity of equivariant little disk operads</a> is now up.
-        It contains a somewhat-sloppy but hopefully complete proof of Dunn additivity for little disk G-(∞-)operads.
+        It contains a somewhat-sloppy proof ofDunn additivity for little disk G-(∞-)operads.
 </li>
 	<li>
 		I recently put up a draft titled <a href="/files/eha_draft.pdf">An Eckmann-Hilton argument in equivariant higher algebra</a>.